hitherejoe/PublicSpeaking/[A] Getting clean, keeping lean.md

 # Not accepted by

-- DroidKaigi
+- DroidKaigi 2017
-- Chicago Roboto
+- Chicago Roboto 2017
 - Droidcon NYC 2017 (due to another talk being accepted)
 - 360AnDev 2017 (due to another talk being accepted)
-- Chicago Roboto
+- Chicago Roboto 2017
+- Android Makers Paris 2017 (Due to the clash with Droidcon Boston)

 # Given at

-- AppDevCon
+- AppDevCon 2017
-- Droidcon Boston
+- Droidcon Boston 2017
-- MCE^4
+- MCE^4 2017

 # Slides